swiss-ssi-group/TrinsicV2AspNetCore/README.md

 ## PoC

-Validate that the flow can be implemented used this ID-Tech
+Validate that the flow can be implemented using this trinsic.id ID-Tech platform

+Provide a .NET Core example

 In a second phase, the trusted registry will be used and implemented.